plone/plone.session/README.rst

     This controls the refresh CSS max-age (see below.)

 Use mod_auth_tkt compatible hashing algorithm
-    Compatibility with other implemenations, but at the cost of using a weaker hashing algorithm.
+    Compatibility with other implementations, but at the cost of using a weaker hashing algorithm.

 Cookie name
     Which cookie to use.
 This must also be set on the ``credentials_cookie_auth`` plugin.